 - Let the rice stand at least 40 minutes and up to 4 hours.
 Sticky rice has a hard outer shell that needs to soften in order for it to taste its best.

 - Add the salt and stir once more.
 Turn on your rice cooker.

 - When your rice cooker switches off, let the rice sit at least 5 minutes extra.

 Sticky rice will become sticker the longer it sits, so if you want it very sticky, make it ahead of time.

-There are several Thai recipes using sticky rice, such as savory Thai sticky rice with pork, mushrooms, and green onion.
-This is sure to become a family favorite.
-The most famous Thai dessert—Thai mango sticky sweet rice—is made with sticky rice.
+Sticky rice is great in Thai dishes, such as savory Thai sticky rice with pork, mushrooms, and green onion, and the most famous Thai dessert, Thai mango sticky sweet rice.